styopdev/webpack-interview-questions/README.md

 ### Advanced questions
 * Describe webpack runtime and manifest.
-* Is it possible to use other (not js) language for webpack config file?
+* Is it possible to use other language (except javascript) for webpack config file?
 * Is it possible to have different configurations' files for different environments?
 * Describe tree shaking mechanism.
 * What is difference between tree shaking and dead code elumination.